Programme Code | Study Mode | Normal Period of Study | Venue | Programme Leader |

 Early admission offers will be given to highly qualified applicants.
 These applicants will be informed of the admission result individually by email.
 Applicants who are not offered early admission shall not assume that they are not being considered for admission.
 Please check your personal email and your online application account regularly for the progress of your application.

-Every effort has been made to ensure that information contained in this website is correct.
-Changes to any aspects of the programmes may be made from time to time due to unforeseeable circumstances beyond our control and the University reserves the right to make amendments to any information contained in this website without prior notice.
+Every effort has been made to ensure the accuracy of the information contained in this website.
+Changes to any aspects of the programmes may be made from time to time as due to change of circumstances and the University reserves the right to revise any information contained in this website as it deems fit without prior notice.
 The University accepts no liability for any loss or damage arising from any use or misuse of or reliance on any information contained in this website.

-Any aspect of the course and course offerings (including, without limitation, the content of the course and the manner in which the course is taught) may be subject to change at any time at the sole discretion of the University.
-Without limiting the right of the University to amend the course and its course offerings, it is envisaged that changes may be required due to factors such as staffing, enrolment levels, logistical arrangements, curriculum changes, and other factors caused by unforeseeable circumstances.
+Any aspect of the courses and course offerings (including, without limitation, the contents of the course and the manner in which the course is taught) may be subject to change at any time at the sole discretion of the University if necessary.
+Without limiting the generality of the University’s discretion to revise the courses and course offerings, it is envisaged that changes may be required due to factors including staffing, enrolment levels, logistical arrangements, curriculum changes, and other factors caused by change of circumstances.
 Tuition fees, once paid, are non-refundable.

 EdUHK is one of the teacher education providers in Hong Kong.
-Graduates of the University’s teacher education programmes are eligible to apply to become fully qualified and registered teachers.
-As regards teacher registration, graduates should approach the Teacher Registration Team of the Education Bureau (EDB) to submit applications directly.
-All applications will be assessed by the EDB which will consider, among other things, whether an applicant has been convicted of any criminal offence (including sex-related offences) in Hong Kong or elsewhere, or is involved in any ongoing criminal proceedings or investigations.
-For details, please browse the EDB’s website.
+Graduates of the University’s teacher education programmes are eligible to apply to become fully qualified Registered Teachers.
+For registration as a teacher, graduates should approach the Teacher Registration Team of the Education Bureau (EDB) to submit applications directly.
+All applications will be independently assessed by the EDB which will consider, among other things, whether an applicant has been convicted of any criminal offence (including sex-related offences) in Hong Kong or elsewhere, or is involved in any ongoing criminal proceedings or investigations.
+For details, please browse the EDB’s official website.

-In the event of inconsistency between information in English and Chinese version or where an interpretation of the programme content is required, the decision of the University shall be final.
+In the event of inconsistency between information in English and Chinese versions or where an interpretation of the programme content is required, the decision of the University shall be final.